VesselAI/uninova-visualisation-and-reporting-engine/README.md

 6. For security purposes, create a new Administrator user, logout the default admin, login with the new one, and erase the default admin's account.

+7. To change any Superset configuration varable, please update the `.env-non-dev` file.

 ## User Guide

 For a complete User Guide, please visit the following link: <https://superset.apache.org/docs/intro/>